David Weisburd, Ph.D. | Curriculum Vitae

 Cynthia Lum, Ph.D. | Curriculum Vitae

-Dr. Cynthia Lum is Director of the CEBCP and Associate Professor in the Department of Criminology, Law and Society at George Mason University and Director of its Center for Evidence-Based Crime Policy.
+Dr. Cynthia Lum is Associate Professor in the Department of Criminology, Law and Society at George Mason University and Director of its Center for Evidence-Based Crime Policy.
 She researches primarily in the area of policing, security, and evidence-based crime policy.
 Her works in this area have included evaluations of policing interventions and police technology, understanding the translation and receptivity of research in policing, and assessing security efforts of federal agencies.
 With Dr. Christopher Koper, she has developed the Evidence-Based Policing Matrix (with Cody Telep) and the Matrix Demonstration Projects, translation tools designed to help police practitioners incorporate research into their strategic and tactical portfolio.
 Dr. Lum has been appointed to the Committee on Proactive Policing for the National Academy of Sciences, is a member of the Standing Committee on Traffic Law Enforcement, Transportation Research Board (National Academies of Sciences), the Research Advisory Committee of the IACP, the International Advisory Committee of the Scottish Institute for Police Research, and the Board of Trustees for the Pretrial Justice Institute.
 Dr. Lum is a Fulbright Specialist in policing and criminology and in 2016 implemented the first International Summer School for Policing Scholarship at the University of St. Andrews in Scotland with colleagues from SIPR.
 She is the founding editor of Translational Criminology Magazine and the Springer Series on Translational Criminology.
 Her new book (with Christopher Koper) is Evidence-Based Policing: Translating Research into Practice (Oxford).

 Charlotte Gill, Ph.D. | Curriculum Vitae